About the Film

 In the 1920s - 40s, during the Golden Era of Women’s Sports, Young excelled in hockey, cycling, basketball, softball, and pretty much any athletic endeavour she put her mind to.
 A national champion three times over, and one of the first women in Canada to ever race a bike competitively, Young competed in top venues all over North America in front of the likes of William Randolph Hearst and Mary Pickford.

 But it was at a historic Six-Day Bike Race in 1936 at Toronto’s Maple Leaf Gardens where Young’s life found its most perfect expression.
-Against the backdrop of the wildly popular, madcap, and male-dominated world of six-day racing, she was among a small handful of women invited to compete – for the first time ever – in such a race.
+Against the backdrop of the wildly popular, madcap, and male-dominated world of six-day racing, she was among a small handful of women invited to compete in this historically significant race.
 Borrowing a men’s racing bike (because professional racing bikes for women just didn’t exist back then), Young seized the opportunity to compete on a banked track for the first time – a phenomenally daring and dangerous thing to do – at an event known for its excitement, athletic endurance, “spills and thrills,” and massive crowds.
-Her participation made national headlines, and – astonishingly – led her to be banned from sports because she’d dared to compete at a race where professionals (then defined only as men) were present.

 Through the film, Young’s incredible personality, humour, and determination shine through: she’s an audacious live wire and determined individualist who lives life fully and on her own terms.

 UNDENIABLY YOUNG is currently in production.
 To keep appraised on our progress, please sign up for our mailing list.